cloudmesh/cloudmesh-robot/docs/setup.md

 # Setup

-PLEASE SEE README.md in order to avoid duplicating efforts.
+Please see the [README](../README.md).
+We currently keep it there in order to avoid duplication of information.